 Failure to handle the exceptions raised by failed checks of dynamic subtype properties cause systems, threads or components to halt unexpectedly.

-Unchecked conversions circumvent the type system and therefore can cause unspecified behaviour (see ).
+Unchecked conversions circumvent the type system and therefore can cause unspecified behaviour (see 6.39 Type-breaking Reinterpretation of Data [AMV]).

-C.3.2 Guidance to language users
+6.2.2 Guidance to language users

 The predefined ‘Valid attribute for a given subtype may be applied to any value to ascertain if the value is a valid value of the subtype.
 This is especially useful when interfacing with type-less systems or after Unchecked_Conversion.